fork-my-spoons/spotify-search-and-play.spoon/README.md

   </a>
 </p>

-A spotlight-like search for spotify, allow searching albums, artists, playlists and tracks and playing the selected item on Spotify client for macOS:
+A spotlight-like search for spotify, allows searching albums, artists, playlists and tracks and playing the selected item on Spotify client for macOS:

 <img alt="screenrecord" src="https://github.com/fork-my-spoons/spotify-search-and-play.spoon/raw/main/screenshots/screenrecord.gif">

-Note that after restarting hammerspoon the default search type will be reset to tracks.

 # Installation